 In this article, we will look at some of the healthcare applications that are already being used in the healthcare industry, and we will look at future technology and discover where the technology might lead us too.

-Implementations of health care apps have become commonplace in 2022.
+Implementations of health care apps have become commonplace.
 While we have already mentioned electronic prescription apps, where the patients can request appointments, update personal details, and even chat with a physician are also readily available.
 Telemedicine is thriving, and the number of HIPAA-compliant video conferencing services is growing day by day.

 The rules of HIPAA compliance advise that telemedicine must be HIPAA compliant.
 The easiest way to achieve this is to leverage a HIPAA-compliant hosting service and bolt on your applications on top of the service.
 This creates an infrastructure that is inherently secure and compliant, leaving only a few decisions to be made about choosing the right apps.

 Electronic Protected Health Information (ePHI) is already in use by hospitals and medical practices, and US legislation demands numerous physical, technical, and administrative safeguards are met before any record is digitized.
 Data is encrypted in and out of VPN networks, and records are encrypted at the source for added protection.

 Top 4 e-Health Apps